Sweet sour prawns in 15 minutes

 Sweet and sour prawns stir-fry

-- 1 tbsp of peeled and grated root ginger
+- 1 tbsp ginger peeled and grated root

 - 1/2 onion cut into chunks